dahas/node_pwa_boilerplate/Readme.md

 ### Usage

-Run this command when you start working on your project.
-It enables the SASS watcher and the Babel transpiler:
+When you start creating on your own project you probably want to monitor changes on the client- and on the server-side scripts simultaniously.
+Therefore split your console into two and run the following commands each in one instance:

 ```
-$ npm run dev
+$ npm run dev // Console 1
+$ nodemon server // Console 2
 ```

-Before you deploy your stuff to a hosting provider run the following command.
-It compresses your JavaScript code and creates/updates the ServiceWorker:
+Before you deploy your stuff run the build command.
+It compresses your JavaScript code and creates/updates the ServiceWorker.
+With deploy you push everything to your Git repository and to your hosting provider afterwards:

 ```
 $ npm run build
+$ npm run deploy // Deploys to Heroku (Customize it to suit your needs in package.json)
 ```

 To simply start serving, run this: